Skip to main content

 • What are your sale restrictions?

 Qualifying amount applies to non-sale merchandise only, not the value of gift certificates purchased, packaging, taxes, or shipping & handling.
 Cannot be combined with any other offers or discounts.
 This offer can only be used on New Orders.
 No adjustment on previous purchases.
-Discount does not apply to Cipollini, Colnago, Enve, Evil Bikes, Giordana, Ibis, Independent Fabrications, Moots, Niner, Pinarello, Reynolds, Shimano Sport Camera, or Zipp.
+Discount does not apply to Basso, Cipollini, Colnago, Enve, Evil Bikes, Ibis, Moots, Niner, Pinarello, Princeton CarbonWorks or Zipp.

 • What is the return policy on sale and clearance items?